library(tidyverse) # data wrangling

 weblog |>

 (d) Merge the cleaned web log data with the dataset that contains information on which clients are assigned to each treatment.
-Drop any observations that are not assigned to either “Test” or “Control”.
+Drop any observations with missing treatment assignments.

 weblog_clean <-